 Attachments to an affidavit are called exhibits.
 You need to complete an exhibit cover sheet for each exhibit.
-See the Appendix for a link to the cover sheet called Certificate Identifying Exhibit (Form 43A).
+See the Appendix for a link to a template affidavit that includes the exhibit cover sheet called Certificate Identifying Exhibit (Form 43A).